pstanoev/simple-svelte-autocomplete/README.md

 - `onChange` - function called after new value is selected
 - `onFocus` - function called on focus of the input control
 - `onBlur` - function called on blur of the input control
-- `onCreate` - function called when `create` is true and the user presses enter
+- `onCreate` - function called when `create` is true and the user presses enter, the function must return add the created item to the `items` array and return it

 ### UI options
 - `placeholder` - change the text displayed when no option is selected